Why renewable energy sources are the future

 Climate change is already devastating people's lives around the world.

 The UK has pledged to prevent global warming from spiralling out of control – by signing the 2015 Paris Agreement.
-And it's legally bound by its own law to cut emissions by 80% by 2050.
+And it's legally bound by its own law to achieve zero emissions by 2050.

 Around 75% of our electricity must come from clean energy sources by 2030.
 We need to keep fossil fuels in the ground.